-Apollo Hill is located ~60km south-east of Leonora in the heart of WA's goldfields region (Figure 2).
-The Project is surrounded by excellent infrastructure and several significant gold deposits and operations.
+Apollo Hill (29.15°S and 121.68°E) is located approximately 60km south-east of Leonora in the heart of WA's goldfields region (Figure 2).
+The deposit and the Apollo Hill project are 100% owned by Saturn Metals and are surrounded by good infrastructure and several significant gold deposits.
+The Apollo Hill Project has the potential to become a large tonnage, simple metallurgy, low strip open pit mining operation.

-Figure 2 Apollo Hill location, Saturn Metals' tenements and surrounding gold deposits, gold endowment and infrastructure.
+Figure 2.
+Apollo Hill location, Saturn Metals' tenements and surrounding gold deposits, gold endowment and infrastructure.